Clad3815/adventure-game-ai/README.md

 Adventure Game Generator is a text-based game creation tool that allows you to generate your own interactive adventure games using the power of OpenAI.
 This project relies on the [ai-function-helper](https://github.com/Clad3815/ai-function-helper/) library to generate game content and handle player choices.

+This project has been tested with `gpt3.5-turbo` and must return better result with `gpt4` model.

 ## Features

 - Customizable game settings, including language, environment, and difficulty
 - Dynamic player class generation based on character description and player sex
 - Automatic player attribute generation
 - Continuous gameplay with generated narrative and choices
-- Inventory and location management
+- Inventory / location and quest management

 ## Requirements